Thermalizer: Stable autoregressive neural emulation of spatiotemporal chaos: Methodology

 Such guarantees are no longer valid for generic, non-Gaussian perturbations.
 Instead, if one assumes an ideal choice of the noise level, given by $s^*(t) =\arg\min_{s} \mathrm{KL}( \hat{\mu}_t || \nu_s )$, and $\tilde{\mu}_t$ is the law of $X_0$ conditioned on $X_{s^*} = \bfx_t \sim \hat{\mu}_t$, by the data-processing inequality one has

 Thus, assuming that the noise level is correctly estimated, and an accurate denoising model, the thermalizer step contracts towards equilibrium.
 Moreover, for nearly Gaussian perturbations, the LHS can be substantially smaller than the original error.
 It is important to emphasize that even approximate transports can go a long way to stabilize rollouts, as long as they can mitigate the distribution shift.
-Figure \ref{fig:dataprocessing} illustrates the principle of the thermalizer.

 It is interesting to compare this scheme with the \emph{Langevin map}, that runs the Fokker-Plank equation $\partial_t \nu_t = \nabla \cdot ( (\nabla \log \mu) \nu_t) + \Delta \nu_t$ starting from $\nu_0 = \hat{\mu}$.
 While the Langevin map indeed maps any initial measure to $\mu$ as $t\to \infty$, it suffers from two important limitations: first, its time to relaxation can be exponentially large in presence of meta-stability and multiple modes, even for initial distributions $\hat{\mu}$ close to equilibrium, affecting the resulting transportation cost.
 Next, while the score $\nabla \log \mu$ corresponds to the zero-noise limit of the DDPM objective, this score is only accurately learnt nearby the data distribution $\nu$, and we found it unstable for our purposes.
 One can view our proposed transport scheme as a non-equilibrium counterpart of the Langevin map that provides improved robustness.